zampolli75/indigo/_posts/2018-01-28-deactivate-office-license-mac.md

 After confirming that you have a license associated, we can finally deactivate it with the following command.
 Before running the command close all your Microsoft Office applications.

 {% highlight shell %}
-$ Unlicense.sh --All
+$ ./Unlicense.sh --All --ForceClose
 {% endhighlight %}

-After successfully deactivating your license you will be prompted to input your account Office credentials the next time you open an application from the suite.
-Now you can close the terminal.
+After successfully deactivating your license you will be prompted to input your account Office credentials the next time you open an application from the Office suite.
+Now when you input the credentials of the new account you want to associate your license will be correctly updated.
+Finally, you can close the terminal.